Medical Admission & Treatment in Alwarpet, Chennai

 Before medical admission, you need to ask a few questions from the concerned authorities:

-- What is the reason for my hospital admission?
+- What is the reason for my medical admission?

 - How long will I have to remain in the hospital?